jundalisay/superblist/content/en/social/economics/fallacies/steady-state-economy.md

 Another misinterpretation is the 200-year limit:

-{{< q a="Adam-Smith" >}}
+{{< q a="Adam-Smith" c="Book 3, Chapter 4, Paragraph 20" >}}
-<p>What would it have been had the law given no direct encouragement to agriculture besides what arises indirectly from the progress of commerce, and had left the yeomanry in the same condition as in most other countries of Europe?It is now more than 200 years since the beginning of the reign of Elizabeth,a period as long as the course of human prosperity usually endures.</p>
+What would it have been had the law given no direct encouragement to agriculture besides what arises indirectly from the progress of commerce, and had left the yeomanry in the same condition as in most other countries of Europe?It is now more than 200 years since the beginning of the reign of Elizabeth,a period as long as the course of human prosperity usually endures.
-<cite>Book 3, Chapter 4, Paragraph 20</cite>
 {{< /q >}}

 That paragraph was taken from a chapter on how commerce contributes to wealth.
 Smith merely said that with zero agriculture or land investments (fixed capital), commercial wealth (circulating capital) can only last around 200 years.
 This observation is true when applied to societies that only use commerce or circulating capital -- mercantile companies.